haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/setup-cron-jobs.md

 * `00 00 * * *` runs once a day at midnight
 * `00 * * * 1` runs once a week on Monday at midnight

-When determining the scheduling of your cron jobs based on the time it takes to complete the task.
-For example, if you run a job every three hours and the task takes 40 minutes to complete, you may want to change the scheduled timing.
+When determining the scheduling of your cron jobs based on the time it takes to complete the task. 例如， if you run a job every three hours and the task takes 40 minutes to complete, you may want to change the scheduled timing.

 For the command script, the format includes: